 Implications Policy Reference

 At least 10% of the Borough's non-nuclear site development will be directed to Egremont - one of 3 Key Service Centres in Copeland.
 The emphasis will be on retaining a range of existing provision with some expansion of local employment, providing a small range of convenience and comparison shopping and moderate local economic development potential.
 Opportunities may arise for expansion and diversification, with linkages to the nuclear sector and tourism.
 The settlement's boundaries will also be reviewed in the light of potential for development.
 ST2 - Spatial Development Strategy

 ST2 Local Centres:

 Beckermet

 Bigrigg

 Moor Row

-St Bees
+• St Bees

-Thornhill
+• Thornhill

 In these settlements minor development reflecting the respective scale and functions is seen as appropriate especially where it can help to sustain services and facilities and contribute to regeneration.

 Development outside of these locations will be restricted, and will predominantly be for employment/accommodation related to agriculture or forestry, affordable housing, renewable energy developments that are location specific (e.g. wind, wave, tidal, hydro).
 A small part of the West Copeland locality is located within the Lake District National Park.
 However none of this area contains any designated Rural Service Centres or Villages to accommodate development within the National Park.
-As a result all development will be focussed within the Copeland LDF area.
+As a result all development will be focussed within the Copeland Local Plan area.

-A site adjacent to Sellafield within the West Copeland Locality is identified in National Policy Statement 1-ENV6 as the location for a new nuclear power station.
-If development consent is granted by the Secretary of State, work is planned to begin on constructing the new nuclear power plant as early as 2017 and should continue until 2023/25.
-ST3 - Strategic Development Priorities
+Implications Policy Reference A site adjacent to Sellafield within the West Copeland Locality is identified in National Policy Statement 1-ENV6 as the location for a new nuclear power station.
+If development consent is granted by the Secretary of State, work is planned to begin on constructing the new nuclear power plant as early as 2017 and should continue until 2023 (25) ST3 - Strategic Development Priorities nuclear power plant as early as 2017 and should continue until 2023/25.
 ST3 includes provision for regeneration and improvement schemes within Egremont town centre as a continuation of the Market Towns Initiative programme including a Local Plan identified Employment Opportunity Site on Chapel St/Ehen Court Road (EOS1) suitable for a range of uses.
 The Bridge End industrial estate is regarded as a key employment facility where expansion and improvements will be encouraged.